Industrial Era — Set 4

 Correct Answer: C. René Laennec

-René Laennec invented the stethoscope in 1816 to listen to heart and lung sounds more clearly.
-His first version was a simple wooden tube, which he developed to avoid placing his ear directly on patients' chests.
-It remains an essential tool for doctors worldwide.
+• **René Laennec** = He invented the stethoscope in **1816** to listen to heart and lung sounds more clearly. • The stethoscope, invented in **1816**, — was first a simple wooden tube and remains an essential tool for doctors worldwide. • 💡 Wrong-option analysis: Joseph Lister: pioneered antiseptic surgery; Louis Pasteur: developed pasteurization and vaccines; Florence Nightingale: a pioneer of modern nursing.

 Who invented the 'Barbed Wire', which fundamentally changed ranching and land ownership?